 Hogsmeade is beautiful and includes similar delights to Diagon Alley—interactive storefronts, wizarding shops and carts from which to buy bottles of pumpkin juice and generous cups of butterbeer abound.
 Before you have a chance to indulge, however, your eye (and feet) will be drawn to the castle up ahead, through an entrance flanked with winged boars.

 Walk Through the Castle to the Forbidden Journey Ride

 This is one ride where you'll want to wait in a long line.
 Hogwarts, while deceptively tiny, was still fairly awe-inspiring.
 Once you enter the castle, you begin a fun (and funny) journey to the Forbidden Journey Ride.
-Along the way, you:
+Along the way, you will:

-- momentarily startle a pajama-clad Dumbledore in his office, and
+- Momentarily startle a pajama-clad Dumbledore in his office

 Here's where my warning comes in: If motion sickness and dizziness are companions of yours, this might not be the ride for you.
 As a passenger, you are swung around with wild abandon to face different areas of Hogwarts, and wide digital screens give the impression that you are careening through the air after Harry and Ron in their Quidditch gear.
 Cool?
 Absolutely.
 I was particularly taken with Tom Felton's brief cameo ("Showing off in front of your fans, Potter?"), but left the castle feeling very glad that we had ridden prior to lunch.